-Don’t chase the numbers.
-Chase the experience.
+1. Don’t Chase the Numbers.

-I wrote a few posts about being obsessed with gaining more followers.
 The truth is that you’ve got to enjoy the experience of blogging.

 Do you like to write?
 Do you like to share your writing with strangers who live half a world away?
 Fantastic.
 Focus on that.